 FAQs about Admissions

-We require a bachelor’s degree from an accredited four-year institution, an excellent undergraduate academic record, and SAT/ACT scores if you have taken either of these standardized tests.
-If you have taken the GRE or another graduate-level standardized test, you are welcome to send us those scores in addition to but not as a substitution for your SAT/ACT scores.
+We require a bachelor’s degree from an accredited four-year institution, an excellent undergraduate academic record, two letters of recommendation (at least one letter must be from a former professor, instructor, or advisor who is familiar with your academic abilities), and SAT/ACT scores if you have taken either of these standardized tests.
+If you have taken the GRE or another graduate-level standardized test, you are welcome to send us those scores in addition to, but not as a substitution for, your SAT/ACT scores.

 The postbac program is designed for individuals who have not taken the prerequisite science courses for admission to medical school.
 The core science requirements for medical school are one year of General Chemistry, one year of Biology, one year of Physics, and one year of Organic Chemistry (all with labs).

-Although Bryn Mawr may consider an applicant who has completed up to half of these requirements, applicants are not eligible for the program if they have completed all or a majority of these courses regardless of when they were taken.
-If an applicant has completed the majority of up to half of these requirements within five years of their prospective start at Bryn Mawr, they would not be a good fit for our program.
+Although Bryn Mawr may consider an applicant who has completed up to half of these requirements, applicants are generally not advanced to interview for the program if they have completed all or a majority of these courses.
+If an applicant has completed up to half of these requirements within five years of their prospective start at Bryn Mawr, they would not be a good fit for our program.

 Admission to the Bryn Mawr postbac program is very competitive.
 Your application must demonstrate your ability to handle an academically rigorous course load in the sciences as well as a strong commitment to, and understanding of, medicine.

 You may apply to the program at any time.
 While in the past, we recommended that seniors wait until the mid-point of their senior year to apply, we have decided to relax this approach.
 Please feel free to apply whenever you believe your application is strongest.
 Our Admissions Committee will determine if there is sufficient information to be able to move an application forward.
 If a senior applies during the Fall and the Committee believes that an additional semester of grades and/or experience will be helpful to have, a senior's application may be placed on hold.